Hefero/SIM868-ESP32-Micropython/README.md

 ### Brief
 Request GPS data from the SIM868.
 ### Returns
-GPS data as a dictonary.
+GPS data as a dictionary.

 ---
 ``` python